ahmadiehsan/personal_docs/docs/data_science/data/cleaning/missing_values.md

 ## Methods

-There are several methods for dealing with missing data in ML projects:

-### Deletion
+=== "Deletion"

     - **Dropping rows (Listwise deletion)**: Remove rows with missing values.
 Use when missingness is random and affects a small portion of the data.
     - **Pairwise deletion**: Use available values for calculations (e.g., correlations) without dropping entire rows.
     - **Dropping columns**: Remove columns with many missing values, especially if they are not important for analysis.
 Perform correlation analysis before dropping important columns.

-### Simple Imputation
+=== "Imputation"

     - **Mean/median/mode imputation**: Substitute missing values with the mean, median, or mode of the column.
 Suitable for numeric or categorical columns, depending on distribution.
 Easy to implement, but may introduce bias.
     - **Arbitrary value imputation**: Fill missing values with a constant (e.g., 0 or "Unknown") if contextually appropriate.
     - **Forward/backward fill**: For time series data, fill missing values using previous or next values to maintain temporal consistency.

-### Advanced Imputation
+=== "Advanced Imputation"

     - **Regression imputation**: Predict missing values using regression models based on other variables.
     - **Multiple imputation**: Generate multiple imputed datasets using statistical models and combine results for robust analysis.
     - **K-nearest neighbor (KNN) imputation**: Impute missing values using the mean or median of the k-nearest data points.
     - **Iterative imputer**: Build a model with other columns to estimate missing values iteratively.
     - **Interpolation**: For numeric sequences, estimate missing values based on trends in the data.

-### Using Missingness as a Feature
+=== "Using Missingness as a Feature"

     - **Missingness indicator**: Add a binary column (e.g., `was_missing = 1`) to flag missing values if the fact that a value is missing may carry information.

-### Oversampling or Undersampling
+=== "Oversampling/Undersampling"

     - **Resampling**: If missing data causes class imbalance, use oversampling or undersampling to maintain a fair target distribution.